 - Modal verbs are not followed by ‘to’.

-- Modal verbs can have more than one meaning and usage.
+It’s important for learners to remember that modal verbs can have more than one meaning and function.

 Modal verbs to express ability